 5:244 if find foundling in kufa or another muslim city then he when he adraka he is kaafir then he is imprisoned and made to convert, because he was taken in a muslim city.
 By istiḥsān.

+5:364 if dog runs away and kills something can you eat it?
+No. but if dog runs of and catches something, then owner catches up and takes what he caught and says bismillah and slaughters it, can it be eaten?
+Yes if the dog was held back when saying the basmalah, istiḥsān that its ok if the dog has been held back, otherwise still that he cant.

+5:405 man slaughters for eid before imam prayed, this doesn’t count.
+But what if its before people of local prayer area dispersed, but after the people of bigger masjid have, does it count.
+Yes, istiḥsān here.

 5:407 sacrifices for eid adha.
 Cows count up to 7.
 If 6 intending udhiya, but the 7th is a boy intending sacrifice but whose father has already sacrificed on his behalf, it counts, but why if he didn’t have sacrifice upon him?
 Istiḥsān here and abandon qiyas.
 Same if its um walad.

 Quite miscellaneous?